SEED-platform/seed/docs/source/setup_docker.rst

 Docker Desktop.
 These instructions assume Docker Compose v2, which is invoked as ``docker compose``.

+Docker Compose starts the required PostgreSQL/PostGIS/TimescaleDB and Redis containers.
+Developers do not need to install PostgreSQL, PostGIS, TimescaleDB, or Redis on the host machine.

 Before building, initialize the Angular UI submodule:

 .. code-block:: bash